arunpraba/reactjs.org/src/content/learn/javascript-in-jsx-with-curly-braces.md

 <Intro>

-JSX lets you write HTML-like markup inside a JavaScript file, keeping rendering logic and content in the same place.
+JSX enables you write HTML-like markup inside a JavaScript file, keeping rendering logic and content in the same place.
 Sometimes you will want to add a little JavaScript logic or reference a dynamic property inside that markup.
 In this situation, you can use curly braces in your JSX to open a window to JavaScript.

 </Intro>